cesanta/mongoose-os/docs/quickstart/restful-server.md

 [examples](https://github.com/cesanta/mongoose/tree/master/examples)
 to our disposal) to implement the functionality we want.

-Create an empty directory, execute `miot fw init --arch cc3200` in it.
+Create an empty directory, execute `miot init --arch cc3200` in it.
 If you have NodeMCU, use `esp8266` instead of `cc3200`.
 Copy-paste this into the `src/main.c`: